 Want more advice on Amazon?
 Sign up for our monthly newsletter now to get tips and tricks for selling on Amazon and other e-tailers.

 Editor’s note: This post was originally published on 5/25/2014.
-For this update we made minor edits and added a link or two.
+For this update we made major updates and added a link or two.
 Content26 wants to thank Ezonomy founder Wes Grudzien for his extensive contributions to this post.